clairefro/basic-ass-analytics/README.md

 ```

 ## Impl
-Place at app root f only want hits on first render
+Place at app root if only want hits on app render

 If page-wise analytics need, modify the server to collect page path, move impl to page layout

 ```jsx